 - Capitalization is done for assets that are to be shown in the fixed asset in the balance sheet.
 Then they are depreciated over a period.
 It is an expense that is made to acquire the asset to put it to use in the business.
 There are several expenses which a company incurs.

 - Suppose a company makes a payment of $ 10000 on paying salaries to their employees or for paying rent of the business premises, then it is not a capitalization cost.
 It is a normal expense which a company will incur.

 - However, suppose the company makes a $10000 payment to buy a machine that it will use in the business.
 It is a capitalization of the cost of the company.
 It will get depreciated over the useful life of the asset.
-Therefore, whenever the company invests money to acquire an asset which will be useful for the company, which is considered as a capitalization cost.
+Therefore, whenever the company invests money to acquire an asset that will be useful for the company, which is considered as a capitalization cost.

 Examples of Capitalization Cost

 - Material is to be used for the construction of the asset, which is capitalized over the years.

-- Labor expenses for the work of completion of the construction of the fixed asset.
+- Labour Expenses for the work of completion of the construction of the fixed asset.

 - Interest Expenses are also an example of capitalization if the interest is associated with the loan element, which is used to purchase the asset.

 - Trademarks, Patents are also capitalized because the amortization will be calculated and deducted from them every year.

 - An Asset that is being purchased by the company and will put that to use.

 - Installation Cost associated with the asset, if any;